 Fine-tuning open source models lets you own the result in a way proprietary APIs do not allow: train on your private data, keep the fine-tuned weights on your infrastructure, and serve a model that speaks your organization's language.
 Using QLoRA on an A100 GPU, fine-tuning Llama 4 Scout on 500-1,000 domain-specific examples takes 2-4 hours and costs $20-50 in cloud compute.

-The technique that has made fine-tuning practical on consumer hardware is LoRA (Low-Rank Adaptation) and its memory-efficient variant QLoRA.
+The technique that made fine-tuning practical on consumer hardware is LoRA (Low-Rank Adaptation) and its memory-efficient variant QLoRA.
 Instead of retraining all model weights, LoRA inserts small trainable adapter matrices at specific layers.
-You train only the adapters — a small fraction of the total parameter count — while the base model weights remain frozen.
-The result is a fine-tuned model that costs a fraction of full fine-tuning in both compute and memory.
+You train only the adapters, a small fraction of the total parameter count, while the base model weights remain frozen.
+The result costs a fraction of full fine-tuning in both compute and memory.

 # Install dependencies